 1. It’s not about you, it’s about them.

-Most people are very unconscious of their own unconsciousness, projecting their own darkness, their own pain and internal struggles onto those around them.
-Failing to realize that what’s on the outside isn’t the problem, but rather what’s on the inside.
+What people fail to realise is that the problem lies inside and not on the outside.
+But it is comparatively easier to reflect our unconscious desires onto others rather than looking them in the eyes and facing them.
 And that most of the things people say and do, have little, or nothing, to do with the people they are “describing”, but a lot to do with who they themselves are, and the internal struggles they are facing.

-The words that come out of a person’s mouth, their actions and behaviors reveal the many things that are hidden deep within a person’s heart.
+People’s words, ideas, thoughts, behaviours are influenced by their past experiences and their unconsciousness.
 Their words don’t describe the people they are “attacking”, nor do they reveal who others are.
 But rather they reveal the pain, the suffering, the darkness and the many wounds that are present within them.
-They reveal the pain that’s present in their hearts.
-And that is why is so important not to take things personally, and to always remember that it’s not about you, it’s about them.

 2. Don’t give it too much attention.